sftcd/openssl/esnistuff/haproxy.md

 We'll extend that for ECH.

 DONE - add an ECH equivalent to "show ssl ech"
-TODO - add/set operations to update the keys
+DONE - add/set operations to update the keys
 TODO - add ``SSL_CTX_ech_get_info(ctx,&info,&count)`` to make haproxy calls faster

 The code for this is in ``src/ssl_sock.c`` in ``cli_parse_show_ech()`` etc.